 While Hammock gained national recognition and awards for its print magazine work, the company began incorporating digital marketing approaches to the creation and distribution of branded media and what today might be called social media.

 Hammock was early to use such technology to distribute print media, as well as to see it as having the potential to be media.
 Services related to managing online networks like Compuserve were provided by Hammock before the era of ubiquitous websites started.
 In recognition of Hammock’s early entry into providing what today would be called “content marketing,” in 1996, Folio: magazine, the trade publication of the magazine industry, featured Hammock Inc. on its cover for a story about magazine custom publishers who were pioneering use of the Web.
 Twenty years later, Folio interviewed Rex for an update on his predictions.

 Consistency in process and service

 One of the hallmarks of the Hammock approach to service is assigning each client a content team that can collaborate on long-term projects.
 The ability to provide such consistent service hinges on the ability of Hammock to attract and retain highly motivated and dedicated professionals.

-While we are fortunate to have a core of leaders who have worked together for so long, we also are fortunate to benefit from a steady stream of talented young people from universities in Nashville, including nearby Vanderbilt.
+While we are fortunate to have a core of leaders who have worked together for so long, we also are fortunate to benefit from a steady stream of talented young people from universities in Nashville, including our neighbor across the street, Vanderbilt.
 As we’ve worked with clients throughout the country for over two decades, we’ve also benefited from creative talent from across the country and around the globe.
-Since 2000, more than 500 writers, photographers, developers and other creatives have contributed to the work we produce on behalf of our clients.
+Since the year 2000, more than 500 writers, photographers, developers and other creatives have contributed to the work we produce on behalf of our clients.